T0nyX1ang/Mathematical-Experiment/index.md

 You can also find out the results we get from our codes.
 However, some of the codes won't generate the **full** results as there are *dynamic* results, like a movie.

-Those codes will be released **before** we submit the document which is mentioned in the following part.
+These codes will be released **before** we submit the document which is mentioned in the following part.

 Here is a table of our results:
 * [Experiment 0 Results](./exp0/experiment0.html)